david-cortes/binmf/README.md

 ## Prediction for entry (10, 15)
 np.dot(row_fact[10], col_fact[15]) # If greater than zero, prediction is value 1, otherwise prediction is value 0

+## Note: more iterations will do better in very large datasets
 ```